bennyzen/pihole-unbound-padd-hyperpixel4-rpi/README.md

 ## Setup

 - Install Raspbian lite
+- Make sure you provide a *fixed IP* for this device
 - Setup docker and docker-compose
 - Install hyperpixel4 display
 - Add these lines to your `~/.bashrc`